enkidevs/nk-md/README.md

  - `-z, --zoom=NUM`: Set a zoom factor to make the content larger or smaller.
    For example `--zoom=1.25`

- - `--document=FILENAME`: vmd will look for "README.md" by default if no file path has been specified.
-This can be changed to something else.

  - `--styles-main=FILE`: Provide a custom CSS file to display the content.